ritikgargg/mtech-admissions-portal/README.md

 2. Connect to the `mtech` database by running `\c mtech;`
 3. Run all the commands in the `database.sql` file in psql.
 4. Create any relation you want in the psql.
 Also, add the command in the `database.sql` file.
-5. Add your password in the `db.js` file.
-6. When you drop the `applicants` table or any other table and then add it to the database again, do not forget to add the corresponding triggers.
+5. When you drop the `applicants` table or any other table and then add it to the database again, do not forget to add the corresponding triggers.

 ## Extra settings
-For the server, create an app password for your **email**.
-In the `auth.js` file in the server directory, put your email and app password in **auth**.
+In the `.env` file in the server directory, update your details.

-## To get email hash token from session storage, import getToken from Sessions.js and use `getToken()`.

 Happy Coding :)